Henry Peacham (born 1578): Biography

 Son of Henry Peacham the Elder, a clergyman, Peacham was a graduate of Trinity College, Cambridge.
 In 1603, at the age of twenty-five the younger Peacham was a schoolmaster at Kimbolton Grammar School.
 In 1612 he published a book of printed emblems called Minerva Britanna, based on a manuscript which is believed to have been presented to Henry Frederick, Prince of Wales, in 1610.

 Peacham's The Compleat Gentleman is presented as a guidebook on the arts for young men of good birth.
 In it, he discusses what writers, poets, composers, philosophers, and artists gentlemen should study in order to become well-educated.
-Because he mentions a large number of contemporary artistic figures, he is often cited as a primary source in studies of Renaissance artists.
+Because he mentions a large number of contemporary artistic figures, he is often cited as a primary source in studies of Renaissance artists and composers.

+He lived in Fetter Lane, London, and was good friends with John Dowland, who lived on the same street.

 A representative passage from The Compleat Gentleman:

 "For composition, I prefer next Ludovico de Victoria, a most judicious and a sweet composer: after him Orlando di Lasso, a very rare and excellent Author, who lived some forty years since in the court of the Duke of Bavier."